Can anyone be an artist? The truth is that it’s not a very simple question to answer.

 The sooner you start the better!
-Give yourself a head start by beginning right now.
+Give yourself a head start by beginning right now with a course.
 Keep going and don’t look back.

 Draw what comes to your mind.
 Find drawing prompts, get Reference Images online from one of your favorite subjects and just DRAW.